janisar007/bellsoft-liberica/README.md

 # `gcr.io/initializ-buildpacks/bellsoft-liberica`

-The Paketo Buildpack for BellSoft Liberica is a Cloud Native Buildpack that provides the BellSoft Liberica implementations of JREs and JDKs.
+The Paketo Buildpack for BellSoft Liberica is a Cloud Native Buildpack that provides the BellSoft Liberica implementations of JREs and JDKs

 This buildpack is designed to work in collaboration with other buildpacks which request contributions of JREs and JDKs.